benjamano/benjamano/README.md

 + Email: benmercer76@btinternet.com
 + Discord: benjamano

+💼 Currently work with UK Power Networks as a Developer working on an internally used WebApp (C# Backend using Razor/HTML Frontend), designed to replace the use of outdated Excel spreadsheets.

 <!--
 **benjamano/benjamano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.